 The stable stratification weakens further during the remainder of Stage IV, leading to a change from stratiform to convective precipitation.
 Precipitation formation shifts to the lower troposphere, mostly below the melting layer height, consistent with MRR2 measurements (Fig. 3d).
-The apparent lack of a melting layer implies condensation temperatures above 0 °C. The δD of both surface vapour and equilibrium vapour from precipitation gradually becomes less depleted, reaching -110 % ${e}$ around 18:00 UTC and finally -100 % ${e}$ after 21:00 UTC, even less depleted comparing with the values during Stage I (Fig. 3e).
-The increased δD values reflected reflect the shift to precipitation formation dominated by low-level water vapour, consistent with earlier studies (Lowenthal et al., 2011).
-The d-excess plateaus at about 4 % ${e}$ after about 16:00 UTC, with the equilibrium vapour trending towards 0 % ${e}$ towards the end of the event.
+The apparent lack of a melting layer implies condensation temperatures above 0 °C. The $\delta D$ of both surface vapour and equilibrium vapour from precipitation gradually becomes less depleted, reaching -110 % around 18:00 UTC and finally -100 % after 21:00 UTC, even less depleted comparing with the values during Stage I (Fig. 3e).
+The increased $\delta D$ values reflect the shift to precipitation formation dominated by low-level water vapour, consistent with earlier studies (Lowenthal et al., 2011).
+The d-excess plateaus at about 4 $\%0$ after about 16:00 UTC, with the equilibrium vapour trending towards 0 $\%0$ towards the end of the event.
 With the cloud water isolines nearing the surface, and near-saturated conditions in observations, the isotope signal essentially reflects conditions within a condensing airmass.

-To understand the isotope signals of surface precipitation with a rainout perspective, we modelled In order to assess whether a Rayleigh model is capable to diagnose condensation temperatures and condensation heights during the different stages of the AR event, we apply the Rayleigh fractionation model of Jouzel and Merlivat (1984).
-Hereby, the condensation temperature of the precipitation is obtained when the modelled δD from a moist adiabatic ascent became equivalent to the observed δD of surface precipitation at different stages using the Rayleigh fractionation model of Jouzel and Merlivat (1984).
-The model assumes that ice crystals are formed below 0 in surface precipitation (Table 1).
+In order to assess whether a Rayleigh model is capable to diagnose condensation temperatures and condensation heights during the different stages of the AR event, we apply the Rayleigh fractionation model of Jouzel and Merlivat (1984).
+Hereby, the condensation temperature of the precipitation is obtained when the modelled $\delta D$ from a moist adiabatic ascent became equivalent to the observed $\delta D$ in surface precipitation (Table 1).
 The modelled condensation height of Stage I is 1280 m.
+With

-With 14.1 °C under the condition of supersaturation over ice, thus including a kinetic effect during vapour-ice phase transition.
-Supersaturation is represented with a linear formula $S_i = 1 - 0.004T$ (T in , the condensation temperature is substantially higher than the measured surface temperature of \sim 5 °C) after Risi et al. (2010).
-The initial conditions are taken from global average conditions according to Craig and Gordon (1965) as $T_0 = 20$ °C, RH $0 = 0.75$, $\delta^{18}O_0 = -13$, At Stage II, the modelled condensation temperature decreases to 0.9 °C, and condensation height increases to 3900 m.
+- 25 14.1 °C, the condensation temperature is substantially higher than the measured surface temperature of ~5 °C. At Stage II, the modelled condensation temperature decreases to 0.9 °C, and condensation height increases to 3900 m.
 In Stage III, the modelled condensation temperature increases to 2.4 °C, corresponding to a condensation height of 3600 m.
 At Stage IV, the modelled condensation temperature increases to 13.6 °C, and condensation height becomes 1390 m.
 The overestimation of condensation temperature at least partly reflects the sensitivity of such estimates to initial temperature conditions.
-The overall low d-excess from the Rayleigh model calculations may be associated with the high sensitivity of d-excess on the representation of supersaturation conditions during ice formation in cloud (Jouzel and Merlivat, 1984).
+The overall - 30 low d-excess from the Rayleigh model calculations may be associated with the high sensitivity of d-excess on the representation of supersaturation conditions during ice formation in cloud (Jouzel and Merlivat, 1984).

-Throughout the event, it is apparent that the condensation heights estimated from the Rayleigh model are substantially lower than cloud top heights reaching above 5500 m (\sim 500 hPa, Fig. 6).
-In fact, according to ERA5, cloud top temperatures reach below -25 °C. Consistent with MRR observations, the relatively warm condensation temperatures during the stratiform phase compared to cloud-top conditions indicate that lower atmospheric layers contribute substantially to the precipitation total.
-For the two most depleted δD $0 = -94$.
-Precipitation is then produced by atmospheric vapour condensation under (pseudo)-adiabatic conditions during airmass ascent.
-The condensation temperature of the precipitation is obtained when the modelled δD became equivalent to the observed δD in surface precipitation.
-The model results are shown in Table 1 periods, condensation temperatures are -4.1 and -2.3 °C respectively.
-Also in these two most depleted situations, the condensation temperature from the Rayleigh model is more consistent with a mass-weighted average of condensation, rather than cloud-top temperatures, indicating the limitation of Rayleigh models in diagnosing condensation conditions within stratiform clouds.
+Throughout the event, it is apparent that the condensation heights estimated from the Rayleigh model are substantially lower than cloud top heights reaching above 5500 m ( $\sim$ 500 hPa, Fig. 6).
+In fact, according to ERA5, cloud top temperatures reach below -25 °C. Consistent with MRR observations, the relatively warm condensation temperatures during the stratiform phase

-We now proceed to explore to what extent the isotope signals of the different airmasses during Stage II to IV reflect the moisture source and transport conditions.
+- 35 compared to cloud-top conditions indicate that lower atmospheric layers contribute substantially to the precipitation total.
+For the two most depleted $\delta D$ periods, condensation temperatures are -4.1 and -2.3 °C respectively.
+Also in these two most depleted situations, the condensation temperature from the Rayleigh model is more consistent with a mass-weighted average of condensation, rather than cloud-top temperatures, indicating the limitation of Rayleigh models in diagnosing condensation conditions within stratiform clouds. - 5 We now proceed to explore to what extent the isotope signals of the different airmasses during Stage II to IV reflect the moisture source and transport conditions.